MicrosoftDocs/sdk-api/sdk-api-src/content/wbemtime/nf-wbemtime-wbemtime-getlocaloffsetfordate(const systemtime).md

 ### -param pst

-TBD

-#### - pft

-Pointer to a MFC <b>FILETIME</b> structure that represents the number of 100-nanosecond intervals since January 1, 1601 as a 64-bit value.
+Pointer to a MFC <b>SYSTEMTIME</b> structure that represents a date and time and using individual members for the month, day, year, weekday, hour, minute, second, and millisecond.

 ## -returns